Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 ## The modularization protocol

-Always start by thinking of the theme/purpose of your module.
+Always start by thinking of the theme/purpose of your work.
 It's oftentimes a good idea to see if there isn't an already existing one, that you should append to.
+**If it's a tgcode-specific tweak or bugfix, first course of action should be an attempt to discuss and PR it upstream, instead of needlessly modularizing it here.**

 Otherwise, pick a new ID for your module.
 E.g. `DNA-FEATURE-WINGS` or `XENOARCHEAOLOGY` or `SHUTTLE_TOGGLE` - We will use this in future documentation.
 It is essentially your module ID.
 It must be uniform throughout the entire module.
 All references MUST be exactly the same.

 And then you'll want to establish your core folder that you'll be working out of which is normally your module ID.
 E.g. `modular_skyrat/modules/shuttle_toggle`